 - Cancer is the leading cause of death by disease among U.S. children and the second leading cause of death in children (after accidents)

 - The National Cancer Institute’s (NCI) investment in pediatric cancers was $195.5 million in 2011, while its investment for breast cancer research that year was $625 million.

 - About 1,250 children younger than 15 years old are expected to die from cancer in 2015.

 - Approximately half of the oncology drugs to treat children are at least 20 years old.

-- A large part of the funding for Neuroblastoma treatments is made possible through private institutions, generous donors, and families of children with Neuroblastoma.
+- A large part of the funding for Neuroblastoma treatments, and other rare pediatric cancers, are made possible through private institutions, generous donors, and families of children with Neuroblastoma.